hifiberry/oauth-spotify/README.md

 A simple Flask application that handles OAuth authentication with Spotify.

 The application uses Gunicorn, a production-ready WSGI server, instead of Flask's built-in development server.
+For simplicity and session persistence, a single worker is used to avoid data sharing complexities.

 ## Docker Setup